-During the three months ended March 31, 2010 and 2011, the effective tax rate was 48% and 39%, respectively.
-The comparability of the effective tax rate is primarily affected by a non-cash, \$19 million increase in the 2010 income tax expense as a result of a change in tax law upon the enactment in March 2010 of the Patient Protection and Affordable Care Act and the related Health Care and Education Reconciliation Act of 2010.
+During the three and six months ended June 30, 2010, the effective tax rate was 41% and 46%, respectively.
+During the three and six months ended June 30, 2011, the effective tax rate was 40% and 39%, respectively.
+The comparability of the effective tax rate for the six months ended June 30, 2010 and 2011 is primarily affected by a non-cash, \$19 million increase in the 2010 income tax expense as a result of a change in tax law upon the enactment in March 2010 of the Patient Protection and Affordable Care Act and the related Health Care and Education Reconciliation Act of 2010.

 The change in tax law, which becomes effective for tax years beginning after December 31, 2012, eliminates the tax deductibility of the portion of retiree health care costs that are reimbursed by Medicare Part D subsidies.
 Based upon the actuarially determined net present value of lost future retiree health care deductions related to the subsidies, CERC reduced its deferred tax asset by approximately \$22 million in March 2010.
-The portion of the reduction that CERC believed would be recovered through the regulatory process, or approximately \$2 million, was recorded as an adjustment to regulatory assets.
-The regulatory assets were also increased in March 2010 by approximately

-\$1 million related to the recovery of CERC's income taxes.
+The portion of the reduction that CERC believes will be recovered through the regulatory process, or approximately \$2 million, was recorded as an adjustment to regulatory assets.
+The regulatory assets were also increased in March 2010 by approximately \$1 million related to the recovery of CERC's income taxes.
 The remaining \$19 million of the reduction in CERC's deferred tax asset was recorded as a charge to income tax expense in the first quarter of 2010.